 of Washington DC has appeared as a full-page advertisement in the Kenyan newspapers inviting local firms to indicate interest in participating in a mega-project that encompasses affordable housing, agribusiness, industry, dams, airports etc.

 The BIIP will be done with all the counties along the 286 kilometers of River Nzoia.
 The 1.5 million population Bungoma county is mainly a farming area but is also known for being the home of the Panpaper Mills, an industrial plant at Webuye town that has been rehabilitated several times by successive governments.

 The BIIP projects will be implemented by Shelter Solutions, but the request is too broad, and perhaps needs to be broken to different sectors.
 It requires firms who should all have experience handling projects of $100 million to apply by a deadline of November 1 in writing.

-Last month, I got introduced MSurvey (msurvey.co.ke), a fast simple solutions for companies seeking to collect research data, or other information about their products and service from users.
-They do this using a nifty platform, all mobile, that is free for respondents – of which the costs of the SMS/USSD messages are paid for by the customers who are doing the survey.
+Last month, I got introduced MSurvey, a fast simple solution for companies seeking to collect research data, or other information about their products and service from users.
+They do this using a nifty platform, all mobile, that is free for respondents, as the cost of the SMS/USSD messages are paid for by the customers who are doing the survey.

 My 5-minute MSurvey

-One of their customers is Java House and when you pay for a meal via mpesa, you get to answer a few questions about the service and your experience at whichever restaurant you ate.
-They are also in the US and Trinidad & Tobago, and some of their other customers are Musoni, (the) Telecommunications Authority of Trinidad & Tobago, Digicell, Safarciom, and Acumen.
+One of their customers is Java House and when you pay for a meal via M-Ppesa, you get to answer a few questions about the service and your experience at whichever restaurant you ate.
+They are also in the US and Trinidad & Tobago, and some of their other customers are Musoni, (the) Telecommunications Authority of Trinidad & Tobago, Digicell, Safaricom, and Acumen.